Work in Portugal

 All UK nationals need a long-stay visa if they want to stay in Portugal for more than 90 days in any 180-day period.

-There are different types of visa, such as temporary stay (less than one year) and residence (longer than one year).
+There are different visas, such as temporary stay (less than one year) and residence (longer than one year).
 There are also different work visas depending on the type of work you do.
-Visit the Consulate General of Portugal in London to find out more about types of visas and where to apply.

 Non-EU nationals can only secure a residence permit if they have a formal offer of employment from a Portuguese employer.
 As companies are encouraged to hire Portuguese citizens or EU nationals in the first instance, obtaining a work permit can be difficult.

-If you do manage to secure a job, your employer should supply a copy of your contract so you can apply for a residence permit from your local Portuguese Embassy - for UK citizens, this would be the Embassy of Portugal in the United Kingdom based in London.
+If you do manage to secure a job, your employer should supply a copy of your contract so you can apply for a residence permit from your local Portuguese embassy - for UK citizens, this would be the Embassy of Portugal in the United Kingdom, based in London.

 Language requirements

-While many Portuguese people are able to converse in English, it's important to have a strong grasp of Portuguese before you consider working in the country.
-Aside from the fact that it may help you stand out among other foreign workers, knowing the lingo will help when filling out application forms and making speculative applications.
+Aside from the fact that it may help you stand out among other foreign workers, knowing the language will help when filling out application forms and making speculative applications.

-While Portugal only has a population of ten million, Portuguese is spoken by roughly 220 million people and is one of the top ten most spoken languages in the world.
-There are many websites and courses around to help you learn, so do some research in your home country.
+While Portugal has a population of just over ten million, Portuguese is spoken by more than 250 million people and is one of the top ten most spoken languages in the world.

 Aside from knowing Portuguese, multilingual workers are often required in tourism hotspots, the property sector and call centres.